Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 At Students Rebuild, we believe in the Carl Wilkens quote, "When you make something with your hands, it changes the way you feel, which changes the way you think, which changes the way you act."

 By global, we mean that we select issues that we believe impact young people everywhere—in the United States and all around the world.
-While historically a large portion of our funding has gone to international organizations, in recent years we’ve begun funding community-based organizations that work in the United States as well.

 So it’s completely up to you how you’d like to participate in the Challenge—what’s important is that young people learn about critical global issues, build empathy, and take action by creating the Challenge “call-to-action” item.
-With the help of matching funds, all of those individual efforts all over the world come together to make a real difference in the lives of others!

-Unfortunately, we cannot accept or match art with funding unless it’s handmade.
-We require that students work with their hands on the “call-to-action” item because we wholeheartedly believe in the Carl Wilkens quote, “When you make something with your hands, it changes the way you feel, which changes the way you think, which changes the way you act.”
-We're hopeful that as Challenge participants work on their art they’ll be prompted to reflect on the current issue.
+Unfortunately, no. We wholeheartedly believe in the Carl Wilkens quote, “When you make something with your hands, it changes the way you feel, which changes the way you think, which changes the way you act.”

-Students Rebuild 2400 1st Ave.
+Physical artwork can be mailed to us at: Students Rebuild 2400 1st Ave.
 S. #336 Seattle, WA 98134

 There's no minimum or maximum to the number of people you can have on a Challenge team.
 It's common to be a team of one; we've also seen teams of hundreds of people!
-Just make sure you register for the Challenge here.
+Just make sure you register for the Project here.

 No. Currently, we can only associate one team per email address.
 In order to have multiple teams, you will need to register each team with a different email address.